 Water Quality - BOD & Effluent Monitoring

-Chelsea Technologies Group is addressing the challenges of effective monitoring of effluents for both water treatment process control and in natural waters with the introduction of the new low cost UviLux BOD Indicator.
+Chelsea Technologies Group (CTG) has addressed the challenge of monitoring of effluents in surface waters and water treatment processes with the low cost UviLux BOD Indicator.

-The UviLux BOD Indicator enables in-situ, real-time, reporting of BOD within both natural water systems and water processing plants.
-The monitor detects fluorescent proteins that are inherent within sewage and slurry and provides an output in BOD equivalent units.
-The principle behind the measurement is the excitation of Tryptophan-like fluorescence within UV wavelength band, which has been shown to correlate with both BOD and bacterial contamination.
-An internal calibration factor is used to convert the Tryptophan-like fluorescence measured to the reported BOD equivalent value in units of mg/L. The use of fluorescence provides signal detection sensitivity far superior to optical absorption methods currently in use, while the real-time reporting of BOD equivalence enables the measurement to be used for process control, which is not possible with conventional 5 day BOD laboratory techniques.
+The UviLux BOD Indicator enables in-situ, real-time, reporting of BOD within water processing plants and effluents.
+The sensor detects fluorescent proteins that are inherent within sewage and slurry and provides an output in BOD equivalent units.
+The principle behind the measurement is the excitation of Tryptophan-like UV fluorescence, which correlates with both bacterial loading and BOD.
+An internal calibration factor is used to convert the Tryptophan-like fluorescence measured to the reported BOD equivalent value in units of mg/L. The use of fluorescence provides signal detection sensitivity far superior to optical absorption methods, while the real-time reporting of BOD equivalence enables the measurement to be used for process control, which is not possible with conventional 5 day BOD laboratory techniques.